alozano-77/AWS-SAA-C02-Course/README.md

 All members have direct connections to each other.
 They can achieve **10 Gbps single stream** vs 5 Gbps normally.
-They also have the lowest latency and max PPS possible in AWS.
+They also have the lowest latency and max packets-per-second (PPS) possible in AWS.

 If the hardware fails, the entire cluster will fail.

 ##### Cluster Placement Exam PowerUp

-- Clusters can't span AZs.
+- **Clusters can't span AZs**.
 The first AZ used will lock down the cluster.
 - They can span VPC peers.
 - Requires a supported instance type.
-- Best practice to use the same type of instance and launch all at once.
+- Best practice to use the same type of instance (not mandatory).
+- Best practice to launch all instances at once (not mandatory).
-- This is the only way to achieve **10Gbps SINGLE stream**, other data metrics assume multiple streams.
+- This is the only way to achieve **10Gbps SINGLE stream performance**, other data metrics assume multiple streams.
+- Use cases: Performance, fast transfer speeds, and low consistent latency.

-#### Spread Placement
+#### Spread Placement -> Keep Instances Separated

 Keep instances separated